 There is a wealth of information available to support schools and parents/carers to keep children safe online.

-See Keeping Children Safe in Education 2024- Pg.164 for more resources.
+See Keeping Children Safe in Education 2023 for more resources.

-12. Linking your Online Safety Policy with other school policies
+12. Linking your Online Safety Policy with other school policies.

 This online safety policy provides educational settings with a framework to develop their online safety ethos and enables leaders and managers to detail strategic approaches and considerations, with regards to the safer use of technology.
 The policy should be used as part of an effective whole school approach to online safety.
-All staff in schools need to understand their responsibilities to ensure that children and young people can use the internet appropriately and safely.
+All staff in schools need to understand their responsibilities to ensure that Page 57 of 87 children and young people are able to use the internet appropriately and safely.
 Schools should ensure online safety is a running and interrelated theme whilst implementing this policy.